combo-lab/combo/guides/telemetry.md

 ### Phoenix Telemetry Events

-A full list of all Phoenix telemetry events can be found in `Phoenix.Logger`
+A full list of all Phoenix telemetry events can be found in `Combo.Logger`

 ## Metrics